PennyLaneAI/pennylane-qiskit/doc/devices/overview.rst

 Overview
 ========

-Once the PennyLane-Qiskit plugin is installed, the following Qiskit devices can be accessed straightaway in PennyLane.
+Once the PennyLane-Qiskit plugin is installed, the the Qiskit devices can be accessed straightaway in PennyLane, without the need to import new packages.

 Devices
 ~~~~~~~

-Currently, there are three devices for different qiskit "providers":
+Currently, there are three different devices available:

 .. devicegalleryitem::
     :name: 'qiskit.aer'